 I get odd looks when I tell people that I think bats are cute.

-They thought the bat was injured because it wasn’t flying away, but bats can’t take off from the ground, so really all it needed was to be put on the bark of a tree where it could crawl up and then swoop down and catch air to begin flight.
+They thought the bat was injured because it wasn’t flying away, but many bats can’t take off from the ground, so our naturalist said really all it needed was to be put on the bark of a tree where it could crawl up and then swoop down and catch air to begin flight.

-The family brought the little brown bat to us in a shoebox, and our naturalist put on a pair of gloves — just a precautionary measure to avoid being bitten because it is a wild animal, not because bats are diseased — and put the bat on one of the oak trees outside.
+The family brought the little brown bat to us in a shoebox, and our naturalist put on a pair of gloves — just a precautionary measure to avoid being bitten because it is a wild animal — and put the bat on one of the oak trees outside.